EngMohamedNor/LRRS_SRS/Doc/index.rst

 **2. Overall description**

-The lab report repository system allows authorized admin members to create courses ,student lecturer, and TA accounts, assign courses for lecturers .
+The lab report repository system allows authorized admin members to create courses ,student lecturer, and TA accounts.
 The registered lecturers can post lab reports through the system and set deadlines for them.
 The students registered in a course can view all lab report assignments posted by lecturers in that course portal and can submit their work through the system.
 The lecturer can post results for students.
 This system can be used in various educational institutes across the globe and simplifies work of institutes.

 **2.1.
 Product perspective**